 Leave your iPad in the living room.
-You spouse might thank you, too.
+Your spouse might thank you, too.

 And Switch off Fallon, Too

-Discover how just a few other easy tweaks can help you lose up to 4 inches from your waist—fast—with these 25 Best-Ever Nutrition Tips!
+Discover how just a few other easy tweaks can help you lose up to 4 inches from your waist—fast—with these best-ever nutrition tips!

 Blackout with Blackout Shades